Today’s guide walks you through the best wood pellets for smoking, to help you match the right kind of wood with the right kind of food.

 However different pellets are good for different types of smoking, so it’s important to know what to get for the right type of conditions.
 Some burn longer, some burn hotter, and some offer different kinds of flavor.
 Depending on what meat you’re smoking, what you need from your pellets will differ.

-You can have the best smoker that money can buy, but if you’re not using the right kind of wood pellets then you risk ruining your food.
+You can have the right smoker setup, but if you’re not using the right kind of wood pellets then you risk ruining your food.
 You don’t want to invest in a big batch of pellets only to find out that it’s not compatible with your grill, or just isn’t good quality.

 My guide to the best wood pellets for smoking is on hand to tell you what you need for when.
 I’ll show you my top 5 choices, before walking you through the key things that you should look out for when buying pellets.
 Let’s get into it.